Study Medicine in Top Universities

 Other visa types

 The H-1B visa is for temporary workers in specialty occupations who hold professional-level degrees.
 It has no 2-year home residence requirement.
-The H-1B visa allows a foreign national to enter the U.S. for professional level employment for up to 6 years.

 Learn more about visas and immigration at the U.S. Citizenship and Immigration Services.